LidiaKovac/Python201-CV/README.md

 As part of some autonomous exploration, I am trying out different things.
 You can find a list of what I have explored so far and what I plan to try next on my GitHub page.

 This is the repository for the basics of Computer Vision.
 I am following <a href='https://classroom.udacity.com/courses/ud810'>this</a> free course.

+Since this course also covers a lot of theory, I have two markdown files, one for the course notes and one for the ideas that come to mind.

+The course's material is written in Matlab but the instructor specified it's possible to make everything in Python using OpenCV and that it's much closer to a real world scenario.